bagasyudhistira/atego-app/README.md

 **Step 1:**

-Download or clone this repo by using the link below and do flutter pub get.
+Download or clone this repository by using the link below and do flutter pub get.

 ```
 cd atego-app